-

 bundle exec rake tanuki_emoji:aliases

-To update the Emoji digests file (used for Emoji autocomplete), run the following:
+To update the Emoji digests file (used for Emoji autocomplete) based on the currently available Emoji, run the following:

 bundle exec rake tanuki_emoji:digests